 We hope this guide will help you learn to use Google as a research tool with skill and confidence.

-You can feel pretty confident that books you get from the library and articles you find in the library's databases are reliable and credible because you know those have gone through a traditional editorial process; someone or some group has checked all the facts and arguments the author made and then deemed them suitable for publishing.
-You still have to think about whether or not the book or article is current and suitable for your project but you can feel confident that it is a credible, reliable source.
+You can feel pretty confident that books you get from the library and articles you find in the library's databases are reliable because someone or some group has checked all the facts and arguments the author made before publishing them.
+You still have to think about whether or not the book or article is current and suitable for your project but you can feel confident that it is a trustworthy source.

 Watch the brief video below to see how this works.